 Documentation is the key to a successful claim.
 Your attorney will gather up medical records and supporting documentation to help you get your claim on track.
 When your claim is reviewed by Disability Determination Services, you want your challenges caused by kidney disease to be documented so it can be determined how your ability to work and function has been impacted.
 You want to make sure all physician notes, surgical notes, x-ray reports, scans, lab reports, hospitalization records, and prescription records are included.

 How Can An Attorney Help Me If My Claim Is Denied?

-Sometimes claims are denied.
+Sometimes kidney disease disability claims are denied.
 Your attorney will file an appeal and provide the required documentation to proceed with this process.
 You will request a hearing before an administrative law judge for a ruling on your case.
 A vocational expert will question you during this time.

 Some questions you might be asked regarding your kidney disease include, “How does the fatigue caused by your kidney problems affect your work day?”
 “Are you easily exerted and experience shortness of breath?”
 “How often do you feel faint, weak, or dizzy and how does that affect your ability to work?”
 Your attorney will know what kinds of questions you will be asked based on your condition and can help you prepare for your questioning.

 Get your claim for disability benefits for kidney disease today.
 Your attorney or advocate will help you get all your documentation in order.
 Complete the Free Case Evaluation Form on this page to get your claim underway.